 - If you have any other packet analyzer or game booster active, make sure that you disable it as well.
 These game/internet boosting applications are also known to cause hindrance to your internet traffic.

-However, as always, there is a catch; you might need to download a VPN application from the internet unless you have your own VPN access which most organizations or companies give to their employees.
-You can check our article of How to Watch Netflix with VPN and follow the steps in setting up a VPN.
-The process is the same so don’t worry about Netflix in the article.
-After you have set up your VPN, the Minecraft application might prompt you to authenticate your account again because of the change in location.
-Do so then check if the issue goes away and you are able to connect to your friend’s world.
+However, as always, there is a catch; you might need to download a VPN application from the internet unless you have your VPN access which most organizations or companies give to their employees.
+After you have set up your VPN, the Minecraft application might prompt you to authenticate your account again because of the location change.
+Do so then check if the issue goes away and you can connect to your friend’s world.

 Since you are using Microsoft Store’s version of Minecraft, it automatically means that the application is using the internet rules/ preferences set by Windows.
 Windows set these preferences through Internet Explorer; a fact which may seem for several users as the explorer is close to being depreciated.
 In this solution, we will navigate to the internet settings and reset the Internet Explorer settings and check if the issue is resolved.